tramarobin/fctSnPM/README.md

 - This function : in progress
 - for spm1d : Pataky TC (2010).
 Generalized n-dimensional biomechanical field analysis using statistical parametric mapping.
 Journal of Biomechanics 43, 1976-1982.
 - for permutation tests : Nichols TE, Holmes AP (2002).
 Nonparametric permutation tests for functional neuroimaging: a primer with examples.
 Human Brain Mapping 15(1), 1–25.
-- spm1d package for matlab can be download at : https://github.com/0todd0000/spm1dmatlab
+- spm1d package for matlab can be downloaded at : https://github.com/0todd0000/spm1dmatlab

 ## MATLAB Release Compatibility ##